kastritislab/CationPiToolkit/README.md

 These are intended as reasonable default values, but you may need to adjust them for your specific use case.

-## Acknoledgment
+## Acknowledgment

-The writing of this software was assited by ChatGPT.
+ChatGPT assisted in writing this software.

 ## Citation